datastaxdevs/workshop-graphql-netflix/README.md

 |"Play" button does nothing| Ensure query is syntactically correct |
 "Validation error of type FieldUndefined" | Most likely query in the wrong playground tab, or writing to table not created yet |

-## 4. Insert data in the Table with GraphQL
+## 4. Insert genre data with GraphQL

 ✅  **Step 4a:** In graphQL playground, change playground tab to now use `graphql`.
 Edit the end of the URl to change from `system` to the name of your keyspace: `netflix`